 and the option to purchase bottled water will be included on Milk cards.

-Upper School students will be given the opportunity to purchase bottled water
+Upper School students will be given the opportunity to purchase bottled water daily.

 10. Hand Sanitizer Stations - Hand sanitizer will be available in each campus space, and each classroom teacher will keep a Cleaning Pack on site complete with wipes, additional hand sanitizer, paper towels, and non-chemical disinfectant spray.

 11. Surface Treatment - There will be scheduled desk, chair, and surface wipe-down times throughout the school day.

 12. Air Treatment - Upper School will have ionized air treatment every 90 days; Lower